philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_langevin.rst

 Like other fixes that perform thermostatting, this fix can be used with :doc:`compute commands <compute>` that remove a "bias" from the atom velocities.
-E.g. to apply the thermostat only to atoms within a spatial :doc:`region <region>`, or to remove the center-of-mass velocity from a group of atoms, or to remove the x-component of velocity from the calculation.

-This is not done by default, but only if the :doc:`fix_modify
-<fix_modify>` command is used to assign a temperature compute to this
-fix that includes such a bias term.
-See the doc pages for individual :doc:`compute temp commands <compute>` to determine which ones include a bias.
-In this case, the thermostat works in the following manner: bias is removed from each atom, thermostatting is performed on the remaining thermal degrees of freedom, and the bias is added back in.
+E.g. removing the center-of-mass velocity from a group of atoms or removing the x-component of velocity from the calculation.
+This is not done by default, but only if the :doc:`fix_modify <fix_modify>` command is used to assign a temperature compute to this fix that includes such a bias term.
+See the doc pages for individual :doc:`compute commands <compute>` to determine which ones include a bias.
+In this case, the thermostat works in the following
+manner: bias is removed from each atom, thermostatting is performed on the remaining thermal degrees of freedom, and the bias is added back in.

 The *damp* parameter is specified in time units and determines how rapidly the temperature is relaxed.
 For example, a value of 100.0 means